DeepanshuSarawagi/Kubernetes/01-Kubernetes-Cluster-Architecture/etcd.md

 example, a random timer is kicked off on all the nodes.
 The first one to finish the timer sends out a request to the other nodes requesting permission to be the leader.
 The other nodes respond the request with a vote and the requesting node assumes the leader role.

+Now, the newly elected leader sends notification to other master nodes at regular intervals that it is continuing to assume the role of leader.
+In case, if other nodes do not receive the notification due to it leader node being down, the other master nodes initiate the leader re-election process and a new leader is elected.